-SECTION C - THE ADBLOCK AGENT
+SECTION C - THE SECRETARY

-For the AAC2016, the Adblock Agent will facilitate the establishment of the AAC2016 and attend the meetings in an advisory role, but shall have no voting rights.
-The Adblock Agent will be appointed by the Executor and shall be responsible for organizing the AAC meeting schedule and keeping accurate records of all the AAC's actions, including: distributing the agenda two weeks prior to the meeting to all Representatives, taking minutes of all AAC meetings, distributing minutes to all Representatives within seven days after the AAC meeting.
-In addition, the Adblock Agent will take over the Chair's responsibilities if no Chair has been appointed prior to March 15th, 2017.
+The Secretary shall be responsible for organizing the AAC meeting schedule and keeping accurate records of all the AAC's activities, including: distributing the agenda two (2) weeks prior to the meeting to all Representatives, taking minutes of all AAC meetings, and distributing minutes to all Representatives within seven days after the AAC2017 meeting technical and procedural input.
+In addition, Representatives can at any time initiate direct contact with the appointed Adblock Agent to communicate the Approved Proposal.
+The timeline of the implementation of the Approved Proposal will be discussed in good faith between the Facilitator and the Adblock Agent, but the Adblock Agent is bound to the timeline requirements as set forth in Article IV.D.